ReyFScode/DSO-notes/Kubernetes + Helm notes.md

 **Control Plane Components**:
     - **kube-apiserver**: This component in Kubernetes is analogous to the Docker Swarm manager in terms of functionality.
 Both serve as the entry point for cluster management operations and expose APIs for interacting with the cluster.
 They are responsible for receiving and handling requests to create, update, and delete resources in the cluster.
+    -
     - **etcd**: This distributed key-value store in Kubernetes serves as the cluster's backing store for all cluster data.
 In Docker Swarm, a similar function is performed by the built-in Raft consensus algorithm, which manages the cluster state and ensures consistency across manager nodes.
+    -
     - **kube-scheduler**: The Kubernetes scheduler is responsible for selecting an appropriate node for newly created pods based on resource requirements, affinity/anti-affinity rules, and other constraints.
 In Docker Swarm, container placement decisions are made by the built-in scheduler, which ensures optimal resource utilization across the cluster.
-    - **kube-controller-manager**: This component in Kubernetes runs controller processes responsible for maintaining the desired state of the cluster.
-Similar functionality in Docker Swarm is provided by the built-in controller processes, such as the node controller and replication controller, which ensure that the cluster maintains the desired number of nodes and replicas of services.
+    -
+    - **kube-controller-manager**: Contains controllers for managing different types of resources.
+Each controller is responsible for ensuring that the current state of a resource matches its desired state.
+		*Examples include of builtin controllers are:*
+	    **ReplicaSet Controller**: Ensures that the desired number of Pod replicas are running.
+	    **Deployment Controller**: Manages the rollout and updates of Deployments.
+	    **Service Controller**: Handles the creation and management of Services, ensuring that they route traffic correctly.
+	    **etc.**
+	    You can create custom controllers, this is part of creating operators, more on this in a below section.

 **Node Components**:
     - **kube-proxy**: This component in Kubernetes maintains network rules on nodes to enable communication between pods and external traffic.
 It implements the Kubernetes service abstraction by managing network routing and load balancing.
 In Docker Swarm, similar functionality is provided by the built-in routing mesh, which ensures that incoming traffic is routed to the appropriate containers across the cluster.